suriyun-production/mmorpg-kit-docs/docs/pages/027-server-configs.md

 #### Map Spawn Network Manager important configs

 *   `Network Port`, Map spawn server's port.
-*   `Max Connections`, maximum connections for clients including with other servers.
-*   `Central Network Address`, address where central server is running, it will be used by map spawn network manager to connect to server to tell what is machine address to this (map spawn server).
+*   `Cluster Network Address`, address where cluster server is running, it will be used by map spawn network manager to connect to server to tell what is machine address to this (map spawn server).
-*   `Central Network Port`, port where central server is running.
+*   `Cluster Network Port`, port where cluster server is running.
 *   `Machine Address`, public address to this server.
 *   `Exe Path`, path to execution file must set it correctly to start map servers.
 *   `Not Spawn In Batch Mode`, if this is `TRUE` it will run map server in non batch mode (have graphics and interactable).